Direct Telemetry Access: Evaluation

-\looseness=-1 We also integrated Marple with DTA and Confluo and configured them to support the same queries against the collected data (i.e., Lossy Flows, TCP Timeout, and Flowlet Sizes).
-Here, \emph{Lossy Flows} reports high loss rates together with their corresponding flow 5-tuples, and DTA uses the Append primitive to store the data chronologically in several lists, allowing operators to retrieve the most recently reported network flows with packet loss rates in one of several ranges. \emph{TCP Timeouts} reports the number of TCP timeouts per-flow in recent time, and DTA uses the Key-Write primitive to allow operators to query the number of timeouts experienced by any arbitrary flow. \emph{Flowlet Sizes} reports flow 5-tuples together with the number of packets in their most recent flowlets, and DTA appends the flow identifiers to one of the available lists to allow \mbox{the construction of per-flow histograms of flowlet sizes.}
+\looseness=-1 We also integrated Marple with DTA and MultiLog and configured them to support the same queries against the collected data (i.e., Lossy Flows, TCP Timeout, and Flowlet Sizes).
+Here, \emph{Lossy Flows} reports high loss rates together with their corresponding flow 5-tuples, and DTA uses the Append primitive to store the data chronologically in several lists, allowing operators to retrieve the most recently reported network flows with packet loss rates in one of several ranges. \emph{TCP Timeouts} reports the number of TCP timeouts per-flow in recent time, and DTA uses the Key-Write primitive to allow operators to query the number of timeouts experienced by any arbitrary flow. \emph{Flowlet Sizes} reports flow 5-tuples together with the number of packets in their most recent flowlets, and DTA appends the flow identifiers to one of the available lists to allow the construction of per-flow histograms of flowlet sizes.

-We ran experiments using real data center traffic~\cite{benson10imc} and found that DTA increases the number of Marple reporters (i.e., network switches) that a collector can support before the rate of data generation overwhelms the collector (Figure~\ref{fig:eval_e2e_marple}).
+We experimented using real data center traffic~\cite{benson10imc} and found that DTA increases the number of Marple reporters (i.e., network switches) that a collector can support before the rate of data generation overwhelms the collector (Figure~\ref{fig:eval_e2e_marple}).
+Their queries cost as well as their performances \mbox{are analyzed in later sections (\S\ref{sub:KW-perf}, \S\ref{sec:eval_append_performance}).}

-\textbf{Takeaway:} DTA improves on data collection speeds compared with CPU-based collectors by \emph{one to two orders of magnitude} when integrated with state-of-the-art telemetry systems, while supporting the same types of queries.
+\nopagebreak \boldskipper \textbf{Takeaway:} DTA improves on data collection speeds compared with CPU-based collectors by \emph{one to two orders of magnitude} when integrated with state-of-the-art telemetry systems, while supporting the same types of queries.